Renewable energy in Austria: Biomass

 Bioenergy in Austria mainly contributes to the renewable heating sector, producing 58% of renewable heat (31,386 GWh of a total 53,585 GWh) consumed.
-Ranking third in electricity production (3,226 GWh of 51,591 GWh) after hydropower and wind energy and being the only source of biofuels for the transport sector (6,451 GWh), bioenergy has a total share of the final renewable energy consumption of 36.5%, outranking hydropower by 0.1%.
+Ranking third in electricity production (3,226 GWh of 51,591 GWh) after hydropower and wind energy being the only source of biofuels for the transport sector (6,451 GWh), bioenergy has a total share of the final renewable energy consumption of 36.5%, outranking hydropower by 0.1%.

 The solid biomass sector employs roughly 50% of the workforce in the renewable energy sector.
 All other bioenergy sectors employ 3.4% of renewable energy workers.
 In comparison, hydropower only employs 16% of the renewable energy workforce, but contributes 36.4% of the final energy consumption.

 The revenue created by the biofuel (solid, fluid, and gaseous) sector was 2,764 million euros (38% of a total 7,219 million euros generated by the renewable sector).